Connecticut River

-The Connecticut River is the longest river in the New England region of the United States, flowing roughly southward for 406 mi through four states.
-It rises 300 yards (270 m) south of the U.S. border with Quebec, Canada, and discharges at Long Island Sound.
-Its watershed encompasses 11260 sqmi, covering parts of five U.S. states and one Canadian province, via 148 tributaries, 38 of which are major rivers.
+The Connecticut River is a major river in the New England region of the United States.
+The region’s longest, it flows roughly southward for 406 mi through four states.
+Rising 300 yards (270 m) south of the U.S. border with Quebec, Canada, it discharges into Long Island Sound between Old Saybrook and Old Lyme, Connecticut.
+Its watershed encompasses 11260 sqmi, covering parts of five U.S. states and one Canadian province, composed of 148 tributaries, 38 of which are major rivers.
 It produces 70% of Long Island Sound's fresh water, discharging at 18400 cuft per second.

 The Connecticut River Valley is home to some of the northeastern United States' most productive farmland, as well as the Hartford–Springfield Knowledge Corridor, a metropolitan region of approximately two million people surrounding Springfield, Massachusetts, and Hartford, Connecticut.

 History

 The word "Connecticut" is a corruption of the Mohegan word quinetucket and Nipmuc word kwinitekw, which mean "beside the long, tidal river".
-The word came into English during the early 1600s to name the river, which was also called simply "The Great River".
-It was also known as the Fresh River, and the Dutch called it the Verse River.
+The word came into English usage during the early 1600s to name the river, which was also called simply "The Great River".
+It was also known by New Netherlanders as Versche Rivier, or the fresh river.

 Early spellings of the name by European explorers included "Cannitticutt" in French or in English.